Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in four games this season.
+- So far this year Virginia Tech has two wins against the spread.

-- This season, the Hokies have one ATS win in two games as an underdog of 1 point or more.
+- The Hokies have covered the spread once this year when underdogs by 1 point or more (in two chances).

-- Virginia Tech's games this year have not gone over the total in four opportunities.
+- Virginia Tech's games this season have not hit the over yet in four opportunities.

-- This year the Hokies have four turnovers, eight fewer than the Fighting Irish have takeaways (12).
+- The Hokies have four giveaways this season, while the Fighting Irish have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.